yassouali/fast.ai_notes/cutting_edge_DL/lecture11.md

  ['qu’', 'est', '-ce', 'que', 'la', 'lumière', '?'])
 ```

-We can see that the results of tokenization in english and french are quite different, if we use the same tokenizer we'll miss a lot of information in french, given that the apostrophes are par of the words unlike english, on a side there is some language in which we can directly use a tokenizer, like Chinese, one solution is to use [sentence piece](https://github.com/google/sentencepiece) which splits things into arbitrary sub-word.
+We can see that the results of tokenization in english and french are quite different, if we use the same tokenizer we'll miss a lot of information in french, given that the apostrophes are partof the words unlike english, on a side there is some language in which we can directly use a tokenizer, like Chinese, one solution is to use [sentence piece](https://github.com/google/sentencepiece) which splits things into arbitrary sub-word.

 Now we need to turn the examples into numerical values, in which each token in the sentence is represented as its indices in the vocabulary, but first we'll only keep the small sentences, this is done by first finding the length of 90% of sentences, and then keeping the example that are less than 30 tokens, and save the results as pickles.